openmm/openmm/docs-source/usersguide/application.rst

 This line combines the force field with the molecular topology loaded from the PDB file to create a complete mathematical description of the system we want to simulate.
-(More precisely, we invoke the ForceField object’s “createSystem” function.
-It creates a System object, which we assign to the variable :code:`system`\ .)
+(More precisely, we invoke the :py:class:`ForceField` object’s :py:meth:`.createSystem` function.
+It creates a :py:class:`System` object, which we assign to the variable :code:`system`\ .)
 It specifies some additional options about how to do that: use particle mesh Ewald for the long range electrostatic interactions (:code:`nonbondedMethod=PME`\ ), use a 1 nm cutoff for the direct space